rxality/RePlay/README.md

 - Mac (untested)
 - Python 3.8+

-RePlay MP3 Player is developed and tested on Windows with Python 3.11.
-While it may work on Mac and Linux, these platforms are untested, and compatibility cannot be guaranteed.
-The application is expected to work with versions of Python before or after 3.11, but this has not been extensively tested.

 ## License

 This project is licensed under the GNU General Public License version 3 (GPL-3.0).
 For more information, see the [LICENSE](LICENSE) file in this repository or visit the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) webpage.